Passions by a self -defined Humanitarian

 Write to Recover or die to live the day of another

-Posted on 2020-11-19, in MY BRAIN -MY THOUGHTS, WRITE TO RECOVER and tagged Creativity, emotional well being, humanitarian issues, humantity, Life, mental health awareness, passion, poetry, self expression, self therapy, self-worth.
+Posted on Nov 19, 2020, in THOUGHTS and tagged Creativity, humanitarian issues, humanity, Life, mental health awareness, passion.
 Bookmark the permalink.
-2 Comments.
+4 Comments.

 Powerful stuff, Daisy Willows.
 Sound solid academically to me.
 I wish you well on your continuing journey, my friend.

 Woah, this is, succelent with depth and information.🔥🧡